trashbirdecology/luisdva.github.io/_posts/2017-06-11-collections-based2.md

 $ epicondylar_width_disc <dbl> 1, 1, 1, 1, 1, NA
 {% endhighlight %}

 Simple enough, but I have the feeling that I’ll be using this code to clean up the tables of several papers in the near future.
+I think this code should be robust to the new release of _dplyr_, if it's not I'll update the post.

+Happy wrangling.